-Figure 11: Street view towards main entrance and drop-off area
+Figure 11: Street view looking south towards the main entrance and drop-off area.

 The base of the building has an active frontage in the form of a large central lobby accessible from the north and west sides, and significant amenity areas along the north, west and south facades.
-All loading and servicing has been internalized into he building and located on the east facade, away from the public realm.
+All loading and servicing spaces have been internalized into the building and located on the east facade, away from the public realm.